 Are sugar snap peas and edamame the same thing?

 Nope!
 Sugar snap peas and edamame are not the same plant.

-What is the difference in Sugar Snap Peas and Snow Peas?
+What is the difference between Sugar Snap Peas and Snow Peas?

 Snow peas are flat, but you can eat the pods on them as well.

-How to make Sugar Snap Peas in Skillet
+How to make Sugar Snap Peas in a Skillet

-- No need for fresh sugar snap peas in this recipe.
-Simply grab a bag of the frozen ones to keep it easy.
+- There is no need for fresh sugar snap peas in this recipe.
+Grab a bag of frozen ones to keep it easy.

-- Add your olive oil, frozen sugar snap peas, chopped/diced green onion, and fresh minced garlic to a large skillet.
+- Add olive oil, frozen sugar snap peas, chopped or diced green onion, and fresh minced garlic to a large skillet.

 - Heat your vegetables and seasonings over medium heat, stirring your sugar snap peas frequently for about 5 minutes, so they become nice and cooked through.

 - Season your vegetables with salt and pepper to taste.

 - Remove the sugar snap peas from the heat, and stir in (optional) mint leaves for something extra.